sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 ### Specify the number of tiles per row in the Start menu

-You can configure your Start menu to show either 6 or 8 medium tiles per row using `StartTileGroupCellWidth` in LayoutModification.xml.
+You can configure your Start menu to show either 6 or 8 medium tiles per row using `StartTileGroupCellWidth` in `LayoutModification.xml`.
+We recommend you configure this setting to optimize the Start menu for the size of your device's screen.
+If this setting is not configured in `LayoutModification.xml`, Windows will use its own logic to set the number of tiles per row based on the size of your device.

 ```XML
 <LayoutModificationTemplate